A-Level Placement Opportunities

 Centres Offering Work Experience

-The Centre for Experimental Medicine offers A/AS level students a work experience/shadowing opportunity to see a snapshot of what it is like to work in a vibrant biomedical research facility.
+The Wellcome-Wolfson Institute for Experimental Medicine offers A/AS level students a work experience/shadowing opportunity to see a snapshot of what it is like to work in a vibrant biomedical research facility.
 Successful placements will be limited to a maximum of three days, during which the student will have a chance, under close supervision, to shadow postdoctoral researcher fellows or PhD students involved in, eg molecular cell biology research projects and learn about various basic and specialised laboratory techniques.
-They will also be able to assist technical teams in basic laboratory housekeeping tasks, such as simple equipment maintenance/checks, infrastructure organisation, inventory updates & compliance documentation, etc.
+They will also be able to assist technical teams in basic laboratory housekeeping tasks, such as simple equipment maintenance/checks, infrastructure organisation, inventory updates & compliance documentation, etc. In the video below students share their experience of working in the Wellcome-Wolfson Institute for Experimental Medicine.

 The Centre for Public Health offers A/AS students up to 5 consecutive days’ work experience in our nutrition and metabolism laboratories.
 We also offer office based work experience in the Northern Ireland Cancer Registry and with our many research programmes including the NICOLA Study, the Northern Ireland Administrative Data Research Centre, the Centre of Excellence for Public Health in Northern Ireland and the PARC Study.